 New extant sessile cirripedes associated with hydrothermal vents in the Mariana Trench and Lau Back-Arc Basin in the Pacific were assigned to the Verrucomorpha (Neoverruca, Imbricaverruca) and Brachylepadomorpha (Neobrachylepas) and were identified, respectively, as the most primitive verrucomorph (Neoverruca – Newman, in Newman and Hessler, 1989) and a surviving brachylepadomorph (Neobrachylepas – Newman and Yamaguchi, 1995).
 Neoverruca brachylepadiformis Newman, 1989 (Fig. 11J), which shows slight asymmetry between the terga and scuta was identified as an intermediate form between brachylepadids and the Cretaceous verrucomorph Eoverruca.
 Imbricaverruca yamaguchii Newman, 2000 (Fig. 11K) has a primary wall composed of fixed tergum, scutum, carina and rostrum, surrounded by imbricating plates, an opercular lid formed by the moveable scutum and tergum and an upper latus.
 It certainly resembles a verrucid in the development of fixed and moveable valves.

+Figure 11

 However, the molecular phylogeny of Pérez-Losada et al. (2008, fig. 1) placed Neoverruca as sister group to the Scalpellomorpha, far removed from verrucids.
 The molecular tree of Lin et al. (2015, fig. 3) subsequently identified Neoverruca as sister taxon to the pedunculate neolepadids (also vent-dwellers) Ashinkailepas, Neolepas and Vulcanolepas, again closely related to scalpellomorphs.
 Herrera et al. (2014 fig. 2) undertook a detailed molecular study which placed all the known species of neoverrucid, neobrachylepadid and neolepadid in a separate clade most closely related to the Scalpellomorpha.
 Kim et al. (2022, fig. 2) undertook further molecular study which also placed all the hydrothermal vent taxa in a single clade and identified Neobrachylepas as basal to a neoverrucid clade (Fig. 11K).
 In the classification of Chan et al. (2021), the three families Neoverricidae, Neolepadidae and Neobrachylepadidae are placed in the Order Neolepadoidea.